Night Man (character)

-Night Man is a fictional superhero created by Steve Englehart and Rick Hoberg, who exists in the Ultraverse line of comics and possesses the super ability to hear the evil thoughts of those people around him.
+Night Man (John "Johnny" Domino) is a superhero created by Steve Englehart and Rick Hoberg, who exists in the Ultraverse line of comics and possesses the super ability to hear the evil thoughts of those people around him.
 His real name is Johnny Domino, a talented San Francisco saxophonist.
-He was adapted in an live-action superhero television series from 1997 to 1999.
+He was adapted in a live-action television series from 1997 to 1999.

 Publication history

-The Night Man appeared as a civilian in The Strangers #1 (June 1993) and became an superhero in Night Man #1 (Oct.
+The Night Man appeared as a civilian in The Strangers #1 (June 1993) and became a superhero in Night Man #1 (Oct.
 1993), written by Steve Englehart and illustrated by Darick Robertson.
 As part of the Ultraverse imprint, the comic was set within a shared universe of super-powered beings called the Ultraverse and published by Malibu Comics.

 The character was depicted in his own series, that lasted 23 issues from October 1993 to August 1995.
 After the Black September event, The Night Man was relaunched in a new series that lasted 5 issues, from September to December 1995.
 He had a crossover with Wolverine in the One shot Night Man Vs Wolverine published in August 1995.
-Finally the character was depicted in a limited series of three issues called Night Man/Gambit that lasted from March to May 1996, in that the Night Man teamed up with Gambit from Marvel Comics.
+Finally the character was depicted in a limited series of three issues called Night Man/Gambit that lasted from March to May 1996, in which the Night Man teamed up with Gambit from Marvel Comics.